Mi-V-Soft-RISC-V/miv-rv32-bare-metal-examples/miv-rv32-coretse-packet_tx_rx/README.md

 This example project demonstrates the use of CoreTSE driver APIs implementing a transmit and receive packet application.

-There are 2 different build configurations provided with this project which configure this SoftConsole project for RISC-V IMC instruction extension.
+There are two different build configurations provided with this project which configure this SoftConsole project for RISC-V IMC instruction extension.
-The Following configurations are provided with the example.
+The following configurations are provided with the example.

 - miv-rv32-imc-debug
 - miv-rv32-imc-release